 - Employer website: You can also have a ‘hiring’ page on your website dedicated to this purpose.
-A good website will not only lure active job seekers but also passive job seekers.
+A good website will lure not only active job seekers but also passive job seekers.

-Employers can also find potential hires from the sources within their organization.
+Employers can also find potential hires from sources within their organization.
 Some of them are as under:

 - Employee-focused recruiting: you get suggestions from your current employees about the right accountant to hire.